artsy/README/onboarding/sprint-rotation.md

 - Pending time, the engineer can browse the team's documentation and current sprint projects.

 _Tech lead/PM responsibilities:_
+- Meet with the new engineer to discuss the focus for the upcoming sprint and help them get acquainted or onboarded with any team processes or systems.
 - Add the engineer to all team meetings _just for that sprint_.
 This includes standups, knowledge shares, retros, and the sprint planning for the assigned sprint (which will likely occur the week before).
 - Make sure the backlog has a healthy number of `good-first-issue` tickets that can be picked up during the sprint.
 - Let the team know that the sprint rotation will be happening so they are prepared to pair on tasks and feel comfortable explicitly scheduling that if necessary.
+- Invite the new engineer to necessary slack user groups and/or google groups for the team.

 #### During the sprint
 - Engineer will pair on critical sprint tasks with members of the team.
-- Engineer will work on non-blocking small tasks (i.e. those tagged with `good-first-issue`), pairing with their mentor or members of the team if necessary.
+- Engineer will work on non-blocking small tasks (i.e. those [tagged with](https://artsyproduct.atlassian.net/issues/?jql=labels%20%3D%20good-first-issue) `good-first-issue`), pairing with their mentor or members of the team if necessary.